60% Off on Annual Plans! New Year Sale.đŸ”„Subscribe now!

 A well-organized works cited list or bibliography reflects the thorough research you've undertaken on your chosen subject.

-Typically, a works cited list begins on a fresh page at the end of your main text and offers a full compilation of the sources you've referenced in your paper.
-This list should furnish readers with all the details required to locate the original sources of information, quotes, or statistics that directly contributed to your work.
+A works cited list usually starts on a new page at the end of your paper.
+It provides a complete list of the sources you used.
+This helps readers find the original sources of the information, quotes, or statistics you included.

 The rules of each citation style outline the meanings of 'works cited' and 'bibliography,' and also offer directions for formatting aspects like font, line spacing, and page layout.
 Moreover, they guide you on how to arrange your works cited list or bibliography – this arrangement typically follows either alphabetical or chronological order (matching how the sources appear in your work).